 Find out more about the latest funding round of the Risk and Resilience Grants Program.

 The Natural Disaster Resilience Grant Scheme has provided funding to projects that contribute towards the fulfilment of the National Strategy of Disaster Resilience (NSDR), adopted nationally in 2011.

-The purpose of the Scheme is to support projects leading to strengthening community resilience to natural disasters consistent with State risk profiles, and providing support to emergency management volunteers.
+The Scheme is focused on supporting projects that are strengthening community resilience against natural disaster, consistent with State risk profiles, and providing support to emergency management volunteers.

 - leading change and coordinating effort

 - communicating with and educating people about risks